Juanma Ortiz (footballer, born 1982): Almería

 For 2007–08, Ortiz joined newly promoted UD Almería, where he was instrumental in helping the Andalusia side overachieve to a final eighth place in La Liga.
 He scored two goals, including in a 4–1 away win against neighbours Sevilla FC on 19 April 2008, and continued to be regularly used in the following top-flight seasons, inclusively as an attacking right-back.

 Ortiz played as both right and left-back during the 2010–11 campaign.
 He netted twice in the Copa del Rey, both in a 4–3 victory over RCD Mallorca (8–6 on aggregate) in the round of 16, as the team eventually reached the competition's semi-finals for the first time in their history, being nonetheless relegated after ranking 20th and last.

 From 2007 to 2009, Ortiz was one of three Almería players with that surname, Mané and José Ortiz being the others.

 Rangers

 Ortiz signed for Scottish Premier League club Rangers on 6 July 2011, on a three-year contract.
 He made his first competitive appearance 17 days later, struggling to make an impact and playing out of position in a 1–1 away draw with Heart of Midlothian.
-He scored his first official goal on 18 August, in a UEFA Europa League qualifier against NK Maribor.
+He scored his only official goal on 18 August, in a UEFA Europa League qualifier against NK Maribor.

 On 30 January 2012, after a somewhat disappointing first half to his Rangers campaign, it was announced that Ortiz would rejoin Almería on loan until the end of the season.
-He netted three times in his first three games, awarding his team nine points after strikes against Córdoba CF (2–1, home), Girona FC (1–0, away) and Real Murcia (4–2, home).
+He netted three times in his first three games, awarding his team nine points after strikes against Córdoba CF (2–1, home), Girona FC (1–0, away) and Real Murcia CF (4–2, home).